coleifer/peewee/docs/peewee/asyncio.rst

    await db.aclose()      # Release connection back to pool.

 Each asyncio task gets its own connection from the pool. **Connections are not shared between tasks**.
-Each async task will have it's own connection and transaction state - this prevents bugs that may occur when connections are shared and transactions end up interleaved across several running tasks.
+Each async task will have its own connection and transaction state - this prevents bugs that may occur when connections are shared and transactions end up interleaved across several running tasks.